 For those who would like to join the London Irish Association Band, particularly those who can already play the pipes and drums, Band Practice is held on Friday evenings at Connaught House.

 To find out more, you can contact the Band President, John Fallis.
-You can also find a Facebook page for the LIR Pipes and Drums by following this link.

 We welcome new members to carry on the proud tradition of the Regimental Pipes and Drums: remembering when they marched in the Allied victory parade in Tunis during May 1943, and at the Vatican during June and July 1944.
 Two evocative events, amongst so many, at which our Pipes and Drums have performed so memorably over the past 110 years…